TRICHY TOURISM GUIDE

 Located at a distance of 30-km from Trichy is Avur, which is famous for an old church constructed by Father John Venantius Bouchet.

 At a distance of 65-km from Trichy is Elakurichi, a place famous for the ancient church built by the famous Catholic Missionary, Constantine Joseph Beschi, popularly known as “Veeramamunivar”.

 The Float Festival celebrated during the months of March-April at the Rock Fort Temple draws crowds in huge numbers.
 Mohini Alangaram, Vaikunta Ekadasi, Garuda Seva, Flower Festival and the Car Festival (December-January) are the other main festivals celebrated at Srirangam.

 Trichy is famous for its cigars and cheroots.
-Amongst handicraft are brassware, handloom textiles, pith models of temples and Rock Fort, wood and clay toys, jewellery, ornamental carved brass and copper plates inlaid with silver (Tanjore plates), brassware, silks, carpets and musical instruments.
+Amongst handicraft are brassware, handloom textiles, pith models of temples and Rock Fort, wood and clay toys, jewelry, ornamental carved brass and copper plates inlaid with silver (Tanjore plates), brassware, silks, carpets, and musical instruments.

 Khadi Kraft, opposite Railway Station, Junction Road (open on all days except government holidays) Poompuhar Sales Emporium, near Main Guard Gate

 Ramjee & Co., Andal Street, Near Fort (for Veena, Violin and other musical instruments)

 Kannan & Co., Big Bazaar Street (for Indian musical records).

 Accommodation is available at the luxurious, middle class and small budgeted hotels, lodges, and the railway retiring rooms in Trichy.
 The TTDC offers a wide range of hotels, motels and youth hostels for a comfortable stay.
 Besides, there are a number of unclassified hotels and lodges available.